 Title loans are typically limited 50% of the vehicle’s fair market value.
 This percentage can vary, depending on the lender and the state.

 Regardless, the amount you can borrow is based on the vehicle value.
 So getting an idea of your car’s value is an important part of getting a car title loan.
 Vehicle values have risen significantly in the past year, making the max loan amount higher for most borrowers.

 What is my Car worth for a Title Loan?

-Traditional car title loans, or loans from a storefront lender, simply require a short visit to get the cash you need using the equity in your vehicle.
+Traditional car title loans, or loans from a storefront title lender, simply require a short visit to get the cash you need using the equity in your vehicle.
 These are available in many states and are an option for borrowers that want to visit a lender.

 For these loans, and any title loan, it is a good idea to determine the value of your vehicle before applying.
 This provides several benefits including: